-PRQ: Successful completion of SPA 211, or Department Chair approval.
-Builds vocabulary and develop reading and writing strategies in Spanish to be able to analyze fictional and non-fictional texts and gain further cultural insight of the Hispanic world.
+PRQ: Successful completion of SPA 211, or department chair approval.
+Builds vocabulary and develop reading and writing strategies in Spanish to be able to analyze fictional and nonfictional texts and gain further cultural insight of the Hispanic world.
+(45 contact hours)

-Provides students with a vehicle to pursue in depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of special topics of interest.